Skip to content

 In northern Polynesia, Vega was known as whetu o te tau, which means “the year star”.
 It once marked the beginning of the new year, before the function was assigned to the Pleiades cluster.

-In northwest Victoria in Australia, the Boorong people called Vega Neilloan, or “the flying loan,” referring to the ground-dwelling Australian malleefowl.
+In northwestern Victoria in Australia, the Boorong people called Vega Neilloan, or “the flying loan,” referring to the ground-dwelling Australian malleefowl.
 The Lyrids represented the scratchings of the malleefowl during the nest-building season.

 Location

-Vega is relatively easy to find because it lies at the northwest vertex of the Summer Triangle, a bright, large asterism that dominates the evening sky during the northern hemisphere summer.
-The other two stars that form the asterism are Deneb, the brightest star in Cygnus, the Swan, and also part of the Northern Cross asterism, and Altair, the brightest star in Aquila, the Eagle, located opposite Cygnus.
+Vega is relatively easy to find because it marks the northwestern vertex of the Summer Triangle, a bright, large asterism that dominates the evening sky during the northern hemisphere summer.
+The other two stars that form the asterism are Deneb, the brightest star in Cygnus, the Swan, and Altair, the brightest star in Aquila, the Eagle, located opposite Cygnus.

-Vega is circumpolar north of latitude 51°N and can be seen throughout the year.
-It is visible from all locations north of latitude 51°S. From mid-northern latitudes, the star can be seen near the zenith in the evening during the northern hemisphere summer, while observers in mid-southern latitudes can see it low above the northern horizon during the southern winter months.
+Vega is circumpolar and can be seen throughout the year from locations north of the latitude 51°N. It is visible from all locations north of the latitude 51°S. From the mid-northern latitudes, the star can be seen near the zenith in the evening during the northern hemisphere summer, while observers in the mid-southern latitudes can see it low above the northern horizon during the southern hemisphere winter.

 Constellation

-Lyra represents the lyre of the mythical Greek musician and poet Orpheus.
+In Greek mythology, Lyra represents the lyre of the mythical Greek musician and poet Orpheus.
 The constellation is a popular telescope target because, despite its size, it contains several interesting stars and deep sky objects.
-Notable stars in the constellation include the variable stars Beta Lyrae, R Lyrae and RR Lyrae, the visual double Delta Lyrae, and the multiple star system Epsilon Lyrae, also known as the Double Double.
+Notable stars in the constellation include the variable stars Beta Lyrae, R Lyrae and RR Lyrae, the visual double Delta Lyrae, and the multiple star system Epsilon Lyrae, popularly known as the Double Double.

 Interesting deep sky objects in Lyra include the planetary nebula Messier 57 (the Ring Nebula), the bright globular cluster Messier 56, the open cluster NGC 6791 and the interacting triplet of galaxies designated as NGC 6745.

-The best time of year to see the stars and deep sky objects in Lyra is during the month of August, when the constellation is high overhead in the evening for northern observers.
+The best time of the year to see the stars and deep sky objects in Lyra is during the month of August, when the constellation is high overhead in the evening for northern observers.
+The entire constellation is visible from locations north of the latitude 40° S.

 The 10 brightest stars in Lyra are Vega (Alpha Lyrae, mag.
 0.026), Sulafat (Gamma Lyrae, mag.
 3.261), Sheliak (Beta Lyrae A, mag.
 3.52), R Lyrae (mag.
 4.00), Delta2 Lyrae (mag.
 4.22), Kappa Lyrae (mag.
 4.35), Zeta1 Lyrae (mag.
 4.34), Theta Lyrae (mag.
 4.347), Aladfar (Eta Lyrae, mag.
 4.40), and Epsilon2 Lyrae A (mag.
 4.59).